Teenager accused of shooting woman on Pollard Road in Daphne

 The victim, a 20-year-old woman, was flown to Sacred Heart Hospital in Pensacola for treatment.
 She is listed in serious condition.

-Detectives said they have an attempted murder warrant out for the alleged shooter.
-Police did not release his name because he is under the age of 18.
+Police did not release the suspect's name because he is under the age of 18.
+They said he fled the scene.

-Daphne Police said he fled the scene in a 2015 white Dodge Dart with Alabama tag number 5BP1157.

 (0) comments